Nonmonotonic inelastic tunneling spectra due to surface spin excitations in ferromagnetic junctions: Elastic and inelastic contributions to the tunneling current

-In general, the combinations of the electron $n(\epsilon)$ and magnon $N(\omega)$ occupation numbers in Eq. (\ref{I_AP}) describe four magnon-emission processes and four counter processes involving an absorption of a magnon, which is only possible at finite temperatures when $N(\omega)\not =0$.
-The emission processes are shown schematically in Fig.~3 for $T=0$.
+The products of the electron, $n(\epsilon)$, and magnon, $N(\omega)$, occupation numbers in Eq. (\ref{I_AP}) correspond to various emission and absoption processes.
+For arbitrary spin polarizations of the ferromagnets there are four magnon-emission and four magnon-absoption processes.
+The latter are only possible at finite temperatures when $N(\omega)\not =0$ and generate current in the opposite direction with respect to the magnon-emission current.
+Below we discuss the emission processes, shown schematically for $T=0$ in Fig.~4.
+The details of the absorption processes can be analyzed in the same way.